peterebden/build-bench/Buildsystems.md

 ant was difficult to debug (in particular what was missing for junit4).

-## Gradle
+## Gradle (3.3)

 See <https://gradle.org/>

 Gradle was most convenient at testing with junit, it detected itself what was a testcase and what not without relying on the name.
 The other buildsystems either relied on names (causing both false positives and false negatives), or simply failed with InstantiationException.

-To produce fair benchmark results, some test classes had to be removed because they would have punished Gradle for being smarter than the rest, running more tests.
+To produce fair benchmark results, some test classes had to be removed because they would have punished Gradle for being smarter than the rest, recognizing more test classes with nonstandard names.

 I recommend <http://sdkman.io/> for installing gradle.

-## Maven
+## Maven (3.3.3)

 <http://maven.apache.org>